Garth Ennis: DC Comics

-In 1991, Ennis took over the horror series Hellblazer, from DC Comics' Vertigo imprint.
-He wrote the series through 1994, with Steve Dillon becoming the regular artist during the second half of Ennis's run; Ennis and Dillon would later become regular collaborators on other comics, including the one-shot Heartland, exploring one of Hellblazers secondary characters.
+In 1991, Ennis took over the horror series Hellblazer which was published under DC Comics' Vertigo imprint.
+He wrote the series through 1994, with Steve Dillon becoming the regular artist during the second half of Ennis's run; Ennis and Dillon later became regular collaborators on other comics, including the one-shot Heartland which explored one of Hellblazers secondary characters.
 Years afterward, Ennis briefly returned to Hellblazer for the five-part "Son of Man" story with artist John Higgins.

 Ennis and Dillon went on to create the 66-issue Vertigo series Preacher.
 Running from 1995 to 2000, Preacher has been cited as Ennis's landmark work.
-Its plot concerns a preacher with supernatural powers who literally searches for the Christian God, who had abandoned His creation.
-Mixing influences from Western and horror films with twisted humor and religious satire, it drew plaudits for Ennis from all sections of the media; the Guardian newspaper voted one of the Preacher collections its Book of the Week, and film director Kevin Smith described it as "more fun than going to the movies."
+Its plot concerns a preacher with supernatural powers who literally searches for the Christian God who had abandoned His creation.
+Mixing influences from Western and horror films with twisted humor and religious satire, Preacher drew plaudits for Ennis from all sections of the media; the Guardian newspaper voted one of the Preacher collections its Book of the Week, and film director Kevin Smith described it as "more fun than going to the movies."
 The AMC television series Preacher, adapted from the comic, premiered in 2016.
-From 1993 to 1995, Ennis worked with artist John McCrea on another DC title, The Demon, during which the duo introduced superpowered contract killer Tommy Monaghan, a character Ennis and McCrea would go on to use in the character's own title, Hitman.
+From 1993 to 1995, Ennis worked with artist John McCrea on another DC title, The Demon, during which the duo introduced superpowered contract killer Tommy Monaghan, a character Ennis and McCrea launched into his own title, Hitman.
 With the exception of a reverent depiction of Superman, Ennis's writing on Hitman was known for portraying superheroes as ridiculous, a characteristic commonly found in Ennis' material involving such characters.
-Hitman ran 60 issues from 1996 to 2001.
-Ennis also penned several Hitman specials and spinoffs.
-Following the main title's cancellation, Ennis and McCrea returned to the world of Hitman for a Justice League crossover, and later a comedic miniseries following the supporting characters from Hitman, entitled Section Eight.
+Hitman ran 60 issues from 1996 to 2001 with several specials and spinoffs.
+Following the main title's cancellation, Ennis and McCrea returned to the world of Hitman for a Justice League crossover and later a comedic miniseries, following the supporting characters from Hitman, entitled Section Eight.

 Other DC comics projects Ennis wrote include Bloody Mary for the Helix imprint; a run on The Authority for the Wildstorm imprint; and the first arc of the Authority spin-off series Midnighter, as well as a story for the series Unknown Soldier and the original creations Goddess and Pride & Joy, all for the Vertigo imprint.